 Over the forecast period, the possibility of greater commercial activity and macroeconomic stability should help fuel sustained growth in credit/ financial lines.
-As such, we are looking for low double digit growth over the remainder of the forecast period in USD terms; however, this will decrease to around 0.9% in 2019 as the market stabilises.
+As such, we are expecting low double-digit growth over the remainder of the forecast period in USD terms.
 As a niche market, the sub-sector will benefit from higher levels of disposable income both on a private and corporate level.
-The credit/financial guarantee insurance sector also stands to benefit from the potential relaxation of sanctions; which could result in an increase in lending in Iran over the longer term.
+The credit/financial guarantee insurance sector also stands to benefit from the potential relaxation of sanctions, which could result in an increase in lending in Iran over the longer term.